CodeWithDennis/larament/README.md

 A [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) that is ready to be used which includes a sidebar separator.
 You can find the theme stylesheet in the [resources/css/filament/admin](https://github.com/CodeWithDennis/larament/blob/main/resources/css/filament/admin/theme.css) directory.

 ### Globally Translated Labels
-All components are automatically translatable this means that you do not need to add `->translatable()` or `__()` to your components.
+All components are automatically translatable this means that you do not need to add `->translateLabel()` or `__()` to your components.
 If you want to disable this feature, you can remove the following code from the `AppServiceProvider.php`.

 ```php
 public function boot(): void